 Vehicle Operator’s Legal Duties and Obligations Under the Alberta Traffic Safety Act

 Anyone who drives a vehicle in Alberta must operate the vehicle in accordance with the Alberta Traffic Safety Act.
+Under Alberta’s Traffic Safety Act, vehicle operators must obey traffic laws, maintain a registered and insured vehicle, and follow specific duties during a collision, such as remaining at the scene, providing assistance, and exchanging information.
+Other legal obligations include ensuring the vehicle is in safe condition and that the operator is licensed and competent.
 Vehicle operators who fail to follow the rules of the Traffic Safety Act may be subject to fines or other penalties.
-Some of the important legal requirements expected from all vehicle operators in Alberta include having a valid Operator’s License, insurance and registration.
+Some of the important legal requirements expected from all vehicle operators in Alberta include having a valid Operator’s License, insurance and vehicle registration.

 When an accident occurs, all parties involved in the accident have the right to get the insurance and registration information from the other vehicles involved in the accident.